CrowdStrike/foundry-sample-scalable-rtr/README.md

 > [!TIP]
 > If the app doesn't load, reload the page.

-You should be able to enter a job.
+You should be able to create a job and save it.
 After the job executes, you'll receive an email with the execution information.

 ## About this sample app